We can get our fairytales and our Bible confused sometimes.

 Sometimes the Easter story can feel like a fairytale: Jesus is wrongfully arrested and murdered, only to rise again after defeating sin and death and extending eternal life and grace to us all.
 And we all lived happily ever after, right?

-Even though we all know that we certainly aren’t perfect, you can see as early as Acts that the broken systems that led people to kill Jesus are still at work.
-Paul encounters the same struggle where people want to hold onto power instead of focusing on the love and acceptance of others.
-While Paul is definitely not Jesus, it’s notable that despite Jesus rising from the dead, the power structures anchored in exclusivism and exploitation where people used religion to make themselves strong still rule the day.
+Even though we all know that we aren’t perfect, we can see as early as Acts that the broken systems that led people to kill Jesus are still at work.
+Paul encountered the same struggle, where people wanted to hold onto power instead of focusing on the love and acceptance of others.
+While Paul was definitely not Jesus, it was notable that despite Jesus rising from the dead, the power structures anchored in exclusivism and exploitation, where people used religion to make themselves strong, still ruled the day.

-While Paul is teaching others that Jesus’ death and resurrection mean fulfillment of the old covenant and that this opens up the grace and love of God to Gentile believers as well, this has made Paul a target, and our passage for today does indeed show Paul getting arrested.
+While Paul was teaching others that Jesus’ death and resurrection meant fulfillment of the old covenant and opened up the grace and love of God to Gentile believers, this made Paul a target, and our passage for today shows Paul getting arrested.

 When we encounter transformation in our own lives, it’s easy to be discouraged when the world around us seems the same.
-It even threatens to challenge our own experiences, as we question whether or not we were fooled into thinking we could be changed in the first place.
+It even threatens to challenge our experiences, as we question whether or not we were fooled into thinking we could change in the first place.

-But take heart: even as Paul faced more challenges while arrested, it’s clear that God was using Paul and his various gifts to talk about the gifts of God’s love to those who might not encounter it otherwise.
-Paul’s status as a Roman citizen, his language abilities, as well as his knowledge of Jewish law, are all over these passages to do what only he could to bring God’s kingdom to the world.
+But take heart!
+Even as Paul faced more challenges while arrested, it’s clear that God was using Paul and his various gifts to talk about the gifts of God’s love to those who might not have encountered it otherwise.
+Paul’s status as a Roman citizen, his language abilities, as well as his knowledge of Jewish law, were all over these passages to do what only he could to bring God’s kingdom to the world.

 We might not live in a fairytale, but Jesus has ensured that we indeed get to look forward to a happy ending.